-Photovoltaic Cell Metallization
+Sicrys Paste for Photovoltaic Cell Metallization

-Our SicrysTM family of inks are low viscosity, nano-particle inks optimized for inkjet printing.
-We believe that PV HJT utilizing our SicrysTM inks results in the following benefits relative to traditional screen-printing processes:
+We are developing silver-based and copper-based Sicrys paste, which is a nanoparticle-based paste for screen printing technology and other novel printing technologies for solar applications.
+We believe that PV HJT utilizing our Sicrys paste has the potential to result in the following benefits relative to traditional screen-printing processes:

-- A more efficient solar cell; - Immediate cost savings due to substantially lower metallization costs and increased cell efficiency (lower sintering temperatures); - Potential future cost savings due to the ability to utilize thinner wafers for PV cells, thus reducing silicon costs and potentially further increasing cell efficiency; - Enhanced performance due to improved conductive properties enabling printing of contact lines that are significantly thinner than the lines that can be produced with screen printing; - Improve performance of temperature sensitive solar cells (CIGS, CdTe, HTJ, thin films and others); and - Potential future costs savings with copper inks and pastes that we are currently investigating to penetrate the new technologies.
+- A more efficient solar cell; - Immediate cost savings due to substantially lower metallization costs and increased cell efficiency (lower sintering temperatures); - Potential future cost savings due to the ability to utilize thinner wafers for PV cells, thus reducing silicon costs and potentially further increasing cell efficiency; - Enhanced performance due to improved conductive properties enabling printing of contact lines that are significantly thinner compared to traditional pastes; - Improve performance of temperature sensitive solar cells (CIGS, CdTe, HTJ, thin films and others); and - Potential additional cost savings with copper-based paste compared to silver-based paste.